 The small laid-back town of Vang Vieng is a great place to spend a couple of days as there are so many activities to keep you occupied, and the landscape is stunning with limestone karst mountains in every direction.

 How to get to Vang Vieng from Vientiane

 Vang Vieng is 160 kilometres north of Vientiane.
 Conveniently it is situated roughly half way between Vientiane and Luang Prabang.

-Bus or minibus is the best way to get to Vang Vieng from Vientiane.
+The best way to get to Vang Vieng from Vientiane is by bus or minibus.
 It costs around 60,000 kip (£5.20) and buses depart at all times throughout the day.
 There are three bus stations in Vientiane but the buses for Vang Vieng depart from the Northern Bus Station.

 The Northern Bus Station is about 10 km outside of town, so usually the price of your ticket will include the transfer to get to the bus station, but check beforehand!
 It is always advisable to reserve your seat beforehand so you can get the most convenient time bus to suit you.
 You can ask your guesthouse to book your ticket when you arrive to Vientiane.
 You can also book tickets online on Klook or Bookaway.

 The VIP bus is the best option as it is the most comfy, and often the minibuses are always full.
 We took the minibus and behind me were a load of noisy chickens, so I would definitely advise the VIP bus if you would like a quieter and less eventful ride!